CarlosQS/personal_projects/README.md

 `sudo pipx run recoverpy`

-### Installation from pip
+### Installation via pip

 `python3 -m pip install recoverpy`

-then run `sudo python3 -m recoverpy`
+Then run `sudo python3 -m recoverpy`

 ---

-- **Select the system partition** in which your file was.
-If you are out of luck, you can alternatively search in your home partition, maybe your IDE, text editor, etc. made a backup at some point.
+- **Choose the system partition** where your file was stored.
+If you can't find it there, you can search your home partition, as sometimes your IDE or text editor may have made backups.

-- **Type a text string to search**.
-See tips below for better results.
+- **Enter a text string to search for**.
+See the tips below for better search results.

-- **Start search**, Results will appear in the left-hand box.
+- **Start the search**, and the results will appear in the left-hand panel.

-- **Select a result**.
+- **Pick a result**.

-- Once you have found your precious, **select `Open`**.
+- Once you have found your file, **click `Open`**.

-- You can now either save this block individually or explore neighboring blocks for the remaining parts of the file.
-You could then save it all in one file.
+- You can now either save the block individually or explore adjacent blocks to find the remaining parts of the file.
+You can then save everything into one file.

 ## Tips

-- Always do backups!
-Yes, maybe too late...
+- Always make backups!
+Yes, we know, it's probably too late...
-- **Unmount your partition before you do anything!** Although you can search with your partition still mounted, it is highly recommended to unmount your partition to avoid any alteration to your file.
+- **Unmount your partition before doing anything!** Although you can search with your partition mounted, it's highly recommended to unmount it first to prevent any accidental modifications to your file.

-Regarding the searched string:
+Regarding the search string:

-- Be concise, find something that could be unique to your file.
+- Keep it simple, try to use something unique to your file.
-- Stay simple, your string is escaped but exotic characters may affect your results.
+- Avoid using complex strings, as exotic characters may affect the search results.
-- Try to remember the last edit you have made to your file.
+- Try to remember the last changes you made to the file.

-When you have found your file:
+When you find your file:

-- You might see multiple results.
-Your system often use different partion blocks to save successive versions of a file.
+- You may find multiple results.
+Your system often stores different versions of a file in separate partition blocks.
-  Make sure you've found the last version.
+  Ensure you have located the most recent version.
-- Try exploring neighboring blocks to be sure to save your whole file.
+- Explore surrounding blocks to confirm that you have recovered the entire file.

-## Contributing

-Thank you for considering contributing to RecoverPy.
-Any request, bug report or PR are welcome.
-Please read the [contributing guide](CONTRIBUTING.md).